MileHacker Logo

 • Cafes generally open earlier for breakfast service.

-• Dinner service at restaurants may continue late as evening approaches.
+• Dinner service at restaurants may continue late later in the day.

 Verify Schedules

 Operating hours is subject to change without prior notice, especially during off-peak seasons or local events.
-A quick check of official websites ahead of your visit is time-saving and guarantees a smooth experience.
+A quick check of official websites ahead of your visit is time-saving and ensures a smooth experience.

 Etiquette & Cultural Norms